-From this point of view, an home-made SHG allows more flexibility and it results to be less expensive and, a regime time saving, since a spare element easily can be available.
-This reasons really seems the stronger argument in favor of it that had led to choice it in the yet operating squeezing sources at GEO600 and LIGO [13, 6, 11, 3].
+From this point of view, an home-made SHG allows more flexibility and it results to be less expensive and, a regime, time saving.
+A spare element can easily made and available.
+This reasons really seems the stronger argument in favor of it respect the commercial systems, that had led to choose it in the yet operating squeezing sources at GEO600 and LIGO [13, 6, 11, 3].
 All the other considerations seem to be not so strong to favor the home-made SHG respect to the Prometheus or Diabolo systems.
-For example, by literature and by the GEO-LIGO experience are known to be very critical in the whole set-up and for the squeezer the stray light and the eventual residual IR produced by the SHG ([10, 11, 3]).
-The latest in fact is the principal IR stray light source thanks to the needed relative high infrared pump intensity.
+For example, by literature and by the GEO-LIGO experience are known that the tray light in the whole set-up and the eventual residual IR produced by the SHG are very critical for the squeezer ([10, 11, 3]).
+The SHG is the principal IR stray light source thanks to the needed relative high infrared pump intensity.
 Nevertheless, even if it could happen that typically the laser companies do not take into account these issues and do not make use of high quality optics to minimize the scattered and stray light, the latest can be characterized and, if necessary, filtered by means of suitable systems, like dichroic filters along the green path.
-On the other part even the home-made SHG required similar precautions.
+On the other hand even the home-made SHG requires similar precautions.
 Moreover in literature and in GEO600 and LIGO themselves there are not a quantifications of this issues that could lead to prefer one system respect to the other.